alcarney/blog/content/20200101T120000--learning-vulkan-p0__blog_c_graphics_vulkan.rst

 Learning Vulkan: Overview
 =========================

+.. container:: post-teaser

    I have always been interested in graphics and have on numerous occasions tried to dip my toe into the world of OpenGL and more recently Vulkan.
 However I have never been able to get past the "Hello, World" of these technologies - drawing a triangle on screen, I think mostly becuase I never really had a goal in mind once I got that far...

    But that's (hopefully) about to change!
 What better excuse than a new decade to jump back into this world for the 100th time and try to get to all those interesting ideas I see people playing with all the time!

 I should say that I don't really know what I'm doing and will totally be making it up as I go along.
 With Python being my favourite language, programming in C